MosesStewart/pddesign/docs/RDD.rst

 Methods
 -------

 .. toctree::
    :maxdepth: 1
    :caption: RDD Methods

    fit
+   continuity_test

 Notes
 -----
 Exogenous variables `X` passed into the ``RDD`` class are not included in the regression when estimating the model.
-Instead, following [1], they are used to residualize the outcome variable `Y`, or subtract from `Y` a prediction of `Y` based on the exogenous covariates ``exog`` (`X`).
+Instead, following :cite:t:`lee2010regression`, they are used to residualize the outcome variable `Y`, or subtract from `Y` a prediction of `Y` based on the exogenous covariates ``exog`` (`X`).

 This procedure removes the portion of the variation in `Y`` we could have predicted using